pytorch/rfcs/RFC-0004-sparse-fill-value/README.md

 can be any defined value).

-In conclusion, specifying the fill value in sparse tensors remains optional for Matrix and Graph domains, however, for the Calculus domain, the fill value is essential for ensuring mathematical correctness of algorithms that consider sparse tensors as a storage-efficient representations of a general tensor concept.
+In conclusion, specifying the fill value in sparse tensors remains optional for Linear Algebra and Graph domains, however, for the Calculus domain, the fill value is essential for ensuring mathematical correctness of algorithms that consider sparse tensors as a storage-efficient representations of a general tensor concept.
 In addition, explicit definition of the fill value ensures that